MQ-COMP1050/BananaCleaningDirector/README.md

 This project management approach ensures clear task assignments, thorough reviews, and collaborative feedback, contributing to a well-organized and successful project.

-**8. User Manual Provide a detailed user manual that describes how to interact with your animation. - MAXIM**
+**8. User Manual Provide a detailed user manual that describes how to interact with your animation. - STEFAN**

 **9. Ethics - STEFAN**